Mary’s baby boy

 Jesus was born to poor parents in what amounts to a barn.
-His first bed was “a feeding trough” (2:7).
+His first bed was “a feeding trough” (Luke 2:7).
 So what?
 How could his humble beginnings have affected his life and his ministry?

 An angel told the shepherds that the child born in Bethlehem “is your Savior.
-He’s the Messiah your Lord” (2:11).
+He’s the Messiah, your Lord” (Luke 2:11).
 What kind of Savior do you think the shepherds thought the boy would be?
 In other words, how do you think they expected the Messiah to save them?

 If the birth story of Jesus was this remarkable, why do you think Luke is the only one who writes about it?
 The other three Gospels skip these fascinating details.
 Matthew barely touches on the birth of Jesus.
 Mark and John don’t talk about the birth at all.

 LIFE APPLICATION.
-After the shepherds saw Jesus, “they could not stop talking about what God’s angels had told them about this child” (2:17).
+After the shepherds saw Jesus, “They couldn’t stop talking about what God’s angels had told them about this child” (Luke 2:17).
 If you consider yourself a follower of Jesus, what do you think are some of the most important things you have to say about him?

 LIFE APPLICATION.
 Jews had been waiting for a Messiah to free them from the Romans who had taken over their country.
 Simeon was an old man holding on to life until he could see the Messiah with his own eyes.
-That done, Simeon told God “You are sending me off in peace, as you said you would” (2:29).
+That done, Simeon told God, “You are sending me off in peace, as you said you would” (Luke 2:29).
 What keeps dying people hanging on?
 What are some of the things they wait for, so they can die in peace?